I work in different ways depending on what you need.

 How many session might I need?

 This depends very much on what your issues are, how ready you are to engage and how deeply you want to go into your healing.
-However, in my experience most people need a minimum of five sessions.

 How will I know which approach is right for me?